rurseekatze/node-tileserver/README.md

  * `tileBoundTolerance` Extend the bounding box of the requested data by this number of pixels to avoid cutted icons at tile bounds. _Default: `20`_

+ * `filterconditions` For higher performance and smaller tiles it is possible to set some hardcoded SQL filter conditions

 __Note:__ For some parameters it is also necessary to change the modify the options in kothic-leaflet.js!

 ## Run the server